Medically reviewed by Drugs.com. Last updated on Aug 1, 2022.

 Nonocular events reported were headache (1.5%) and (at less than 1%) heat sensation, dizziness, somnolence, nausea, stomach discomfort, sneezing, dry nose, and rash.

 There have been no reports of Alomide® (lodoxamide tromethamine ophthalmic solution) 0.1% overdose following topical ocular application.
-Accidental overdose of an oral preparation of 120 to 180 mg of lodoxamide resulted in a temporary sensation of warmth, profuse sweating, diarrhea, light-headedness, and a feeling of stomach distension; no permanent adverse effects were observed.
+Accidental overdose of an oral preparation of 120 mg to 180 mg of lodoxamide resulted in a temporary sensation of warmth, profuse sweating, diarrhea, light-headedness, and a feeling of stomach distension; no permanent adverse effects were observed.
 Side effects reported following systemic oral administration of 0.1 mg to 10 mg of lodoxamide include a feeling of warmth or flushing, headache, dizziness, fatigue, sweating, nausea, loose stools, and urinary frequency/urgency.
 The physician may consider emesis in the event of accidental ingestion.

 DOSAGE AND ADMINISTRATION:

 The dose for adults and children greater than 2 years of age is one to two drops in each affected eye four times daily for up to 3 months.

-Alomide® (lodoxamide tromethamine ophthalmic solution) 0.1% is supplied in plastic ophthalmic DROP-TAINER® dispenser as follows:
+Alomide® (lodoxamide tromethamine ophthalmic solution) 0.1% is supplied in a plastic ophthalmic dispenser as follows:

 10 mL NDC 0078-0736-10